Should You Exercise with a Hangover?

 Evidently, alcohol will impact our performance, but it doesn’t mean you will lose your gains after one night of drinking – phew!

-At FFF, we enjoy indulging a little during the festive season just as much as you do, and we’re definitely not here to tell you you can’t have fun with friends and family.
-As a result, I’ve put together some tips to help your workout regime during the festive period.
+At FFF, we enjoy letting our hair down a little during the festive season just as much as you do.
+We’re definitely not here to tell you you can’t have fun with friends and family.
+As a result, we’ve put together some tips to help your workout regime during the festive period.

 1. Don’t forget to hydrate